aishikaranjan/Mini_Game_Projects/README.md

 # Mini_Game_Projects
-Created Few Small interactive games using HTML and JavaScript
+Created Few lightweight interactive games using HTML and JavaScript for fun :)